[Opinion] How Pavel won big as new Czech president — and why it matters

 As the head of the Nato military committee, Pavel showed great concern about Putin's regime already many years ago.
 After this election, he proclaimed that his first state visit was to be in Kiev.
 Several days later, his support for and amicable call with Taiwan's Tsai Ing-Wen strongly irked the power-holders in Beijing.
 If anything, the democratic forces in Europe will find a reliable ally in the new president.

 When asked who he wanted to model his presidency after, Pavel spoke highly of Vaclav Havel.
-Indeed, Havel might have been the last Czech politician who inspire people at home and overseas.
+Indeed, Havel might have been the last Czech politician who inspired people at home and overseas.

 After a long time, the Czech Republic has high hopes again.
 Only time will tell if Pavel delivers.